elhassane1230/docai/README.md

 ## Highlights / results

-All numbers below were **actually computed** by the scripts in this repo on a CPU-only machine, over a 24-document synthetic corpus with realistic scanner degradation (uneven illumination, defocus blur, fade, Gaussian + salt-pepper noise, skew).
+All numbers below were **actually computed** by the scripts in this repo on a a standard machine, over a 24-document synthetic corpus with realistic scanner degradation (uneven illumination, defocus blur, fade, Gaussian + salt-pepper noise, skew).
 Reproduce with `make data && make ablation && make demo`.